TriDot – Cutting Friction, Driving Growth.

 In-app education

-This onboarding initiative became the blueprint for future launches—turning design into a strategic partner and restoring a sense of shared ownership in product quality.
-This wasn’t a facelift.
-It was a foundation for the future.
+This initiative became the blueprint for future launches, turning design into a strategic partner and restoring a sense of shared ownership in product quality.
+This was more than a facelift, it was a foundation for the future.
 The best part: I got to grow and grow with an amazing team.